sconvent/toy-gpu-compiler/README.md

 # Toy GPU Compiler
-A Toy Compiler to compile a C-style language to NVPTX
+A Toy Compiler to compile a C-style language to NVPTX.
+It is partially based on a [User Guide](https://llvm.org/docs/NVPTXUsage.html) by the LLVM Project:

 ## Prerequisites
 Under Ubuntu: